OfficeDev/office-scripts-docs/docs/resources/samples/clear-table-filter-for-active-cell.md

 ![After clearing column filter](../../images/after-filter-cleared.png)

-## Office Scripts sample code: Clear table column filter based on active cell
+## Sample code: Clear table column filter based on active cell

 The following script clears the table column filter based on active cell location and can be applied to any Excel file with a table.
 For convenience, you can download and use <a href="table-with-filter.xlsx">table-with-filter.xlsx</a>.